 At 37m high, Aber Falls is worth every step of the 2km walk from the car park (parking fees apply).
 Aber Falls is referred to as Rhaeadr Fawr in Welsh, which literally translates to Big Waterfall.
 And it certainly is!

 Aber Falls is located in North Wales near the village of Abergwyngregyn.
-The gravel path that leads from the car park is well maintained and once at the falls there are several viewpoints from which to admire it’s thunderous roar.
+Small lanes run from the village to several small, pay and display car parks.
+The gravel path that leads from the parking area is well maintained and once at the falls there are several viewpoints from which to admire it’s thunderous roar.

 For a more adventurous mountain route to Aber Falls consider hiking from Bethesda, or for an even longer adventure hike over the High Carneddau from Pen yr Ole Wen, in the Ogwen Valley.